-The reason I have gylcerin is to add it to my homemade foaming hand soap.
+The reason I have glycerin is to add it to my homemade foaming hand soap.
 Just a squirt into the bottle does the trick; a little really does go a long way.

 I added glycerin to my original recipe of just castile soap and water because I found that my hands were really getting dried out in the wintertime using this soap and had heard that glycerin was good for moisturizing.
-And as a bonus, it makes the soap smoother and glide more easily on your hands when washing.
+And as a bonus, it makes the soap smoother and glides more easily on your hands when washing.

 2. Homemade Toothpaste

 I’ve been thinking about jumping on the homemade toothpaste wagon for a while.
 It seems so easy, frugal, and so very healthy and natural to be able to pronounce all of the ingredients in your toothpaste.
 But on the other hand, I’ll be honest that it weirds me out a bit.
 I don’t know why.
 I’ve tried a homemade version of just about every other personal care product that I use on a regular basis, but for some reason just not toothpaste.
 I think that’s going to have to change though.

 This recipe at Crunchy Betty is all of those things I mentioned — easy, frugal, and healthy.
 And I love that it uses ingredients I already have on hand, including glycerin.
 I’m putting this one on my list of homemade products to try soon!
 I have also read that homemade toothpaste is good for people with gum diseases such as receding gums.
 They use special electric toothbrushes for receding gums and pastes with additives such as propolis, lemon balm, or oak bark.